TanBeat282/MusicHub_old/README.md

 ## Usage

-1. Register or log in with your account.
-2. Browse and search for your favorite songs.
-3. Create and manage your playlists.
-4. Enjoy streaming music seamlessly.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Make sure to follow the coding guidelines and include a detailed description of your changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact